 1. Encourage group learning to share new perspectives

 One major benefit of distance learning is the opportunity for students to virtually meet and interact with their peers, regardless of where they are.
 This encourages students with similar passions to discover new methods and perspectives when approaching challenging tasks in a group setting.
 To support this, a 2016 student engagement study by Van Wyck and Haffajee found that 78 percent of the students who participated in their study reported greater control of learning, with 69 percent reporting increased personal benefit as a result of group learning.

 Unlike traditional classroom debates that can lead to raised voices and students talking over one another, text-based forums enable students to eloquently craft their thoughts and ensure that individuals are heard.
 This is perfect for the shyer types who have trouble speaking up in class.
 Teachers can ask open-ended topic questions starting with “What if” or “How might” and ask students to share their thoughts.
 After all of their comments have been posted, students can read through the ideas of their peers and comment on maybe three or four posts, sharing any positive or negative feedback, as well as any additional thoughts.

-3. Use educational games and interactive online quizzes
+3. Use educational software applications, games, and interactive online quizzes

-Introducing online quizzes or games is a great way to keep disruptive students fully engaged and highly motivated at all times.
+Introducing educational mobile apps for quizzes and games is a great way to keep disruptive students fully engaged and highly motivated at all times.
 By encouraging healthy competition in a fun environment, teachers can monitor the progress of students through leaderboards.
-These virtual resources can have the added benefit of making learning seem like play, which provides a great alternative for younger students who have trouble focusing on traditional lectures.
-One example of a learning app is Kahoot, which allows teachers to enter customized questions and answers to create a game show for their students.
+Educational apps for kids can have the added benefit of making learning seem like play, which provides a great alternative for younger students who have trouble focusing on traditional lectures.
+One example of an educational app is Kahoot, which allows teachers to enter customized questions and answers to create a game show for their students.

 4. Promote innovation through the use of specialized learning tools